Yorkshire Geological Society: Membership

 In addition to our meetings (see below) members enjoy the use of the Leeds University Library, where the Society's 175 year old library is housed, receive discount rates on publications (including those of other societies) and have the opportunity to contribute to specialist groups and fieldwork projects.
 The Society also has close links with a number of local geological societies and groups across northern Engand, and regularly works with these in its programme of scientific and field meetings.

 The Proceedings of the Yorkshire Geological Society is a twice-yearly scientific journal which communicates the findings of a wide range of geological research of either general geological interest or (especially) relating to the North of England region.
-The Proceedings are distributed free to all but Associate members.
+The Proceedings are distributed free to all but Associate members, and both Ordinary and studnet Members have free online access to the complete run of the Proceedings from 1839.
 All members are also informed of the Society's programme and business, the programmes of associated organisations, and more general geological news, through regular Circulars, and through the Society website at: http://www.yorksgeolsoc.org.uk/ The Society also publishes books and booklets on relevant topics from time to time.

 We operate through a programme of meetings at venues across Northern England.
 These are attended by members and visitors alike and are used to disseminate the findings of recent research or to review important subjects of current interest.